New Data Provides a Deeper Understanding of Life Expectancy Gaps

 - Public health officials and non-profit hospitals can use these data to inform community health assessments and plans.

 - Community development officials and planners can use these data to identify which neighborhoods need more investment—whether it is in the form of a health clinic, a pre-school, a community center, or improved housing.

 Our hope is these data will galvanize change at a more macro-level as well.
 For example, the primary data that determines where low-income housing is built right now is measures of poverty.
 Shouldn’t health and length of life help inform these decisions as well?
 After all, quality, affordable housing has been found to promote better health.
 Considering USALEEP data alongside poverty metrics could galvanize a conversation about why it is important for people to live in better quality and affordable housing and how that could help prevent poor health in the long run.

 USALEEP is a powerful new tool to show how place makes a difference in our lives.
 Our challenge is to present it in ways that catalyze conversations about the gaps, and what to do to close them.
 Fire up your browsers, dig into the data, explore evidence-informed strategies that can improve life expectancy in your area, and let us hear from you.

 USALEEP is a joint effort of the National Center for Health Statistics (NCHS) at the Centers for Disease Control (CDC), which prepared the data for release; the National Association for Public Health Information Systems (NAPHSIS), which gathered the vital statistics; and the Robert Wood Johnson Foundation, which funded the project.

 ABOUT THE AUTHOR

-Donald Schwarz, senior vice president, Program, is guiding the Foundation's strategies and working closely with colleagues, external partners and community leaders to build a Culture of Health in America, enabling everyone to live the healthiest life possible.
-Read his full bio.
+Donald Schwarz, former senior vice president, Program, guided the Foundation's strategies and worked closely with colleagues, external partners and community leaders to build a Culture of Health in America.